bryanlimy/technical-interview/README.md

 #### Definition:
 - An algorithm that, while executing, selects only the information that meets a certain criteria.
-- The general five components, taken from [Wikipedia](http://en.wikipedia.org/wiki/Greedy_algorithm#Specifics):
+- The general five components:
   - A candidate set, from which a solution is created.
   - A selection function, which chooses the best candidate to be added to the solution.